GalexDL/CafeViewer/README.md

 # CafeViewer
 This a Sprite/Animation Viewer for Pokemon Cafe ReMix.
 Collaborated along with a few other people.

-Credits to: AbsolutelyPM, ElChicoEevee, Me(LostGalex /ItsGalex_), and a few people from discord
+Credits to: AbsolutelyPM, ElChicoEevee, Me(LostGalex /ItsGalex_), and two others from discord.

       Bugs / Issues
       - Changing Eevee's gender while its wearing a hat can choose the wrong color.
 Refresh the page and reslect to fix